diodesign/diosix/docs/buildroot.md

 The boot capsule's kernel and initial filesystem must be provided at build time so that they are incorporated into the final hypervisor executable.
 A single executable, containing the hypervisor, and its boot capsule kernel and initial filesystem, is generated to simplify booting: the bootloader needs to load and run just one file from storage to get the system going.

-A Linux-compatible kernel to run inside the boot capsule should be named `supervisor` and placed in the directory path `boot/binaries/<architecture>/` within the root directory of the Diosix project by build time.
+The Linux-compatible operating system kernel that will run inside the boot capsule should be named `supervisor` and placed in the directory path `boot/binaries/<architecture>/` within the root directory of the Diosix project.
 The name `supervisor` was chosen because the executable runs in supervisor mode above the Diosix hypervisor.
-The `<architecture>` component of the path refers to the CPU architecture of the machine Diosix will bring up.
-If, for example, you are building Diosix for the target `riscv32imac-unknown-none-elf`, the CPU architecture is that string up the first `-`, ie: `riscv32imac`.
-See the [Diosix build guide](building.md) for the list of supported targets and CPU architectures.
+The `<architecture>` component of the path refers to the CPU architecture of the machine this build of Diosix will bring up.

-Here are some example target, and their boot capsule kernel paths:
+Below is a table of targets and their corresponding CPU architecture and boot capsule kernel paths.
+See the [Diosix build guide](building.md) for the full list of supported CPU architectures.

 | Target                         | CPU architecture | Boot capsule kernel path               |
 |:-------------------------------|:-----------------|:---------------------------------------|